ZeusLMT/server-side-scripting-framework/README.md

 - Search for image by category (query in DB)
 - Authentication (HTTPS redirecting)

-### Week 3 TODO list:
+### Week 3 completed goals:
-- Delete and Update work with front-end page
+- Delete works with front-end page
 - User login (with hashed pwd)
-- Use template engine (pug) for front-end
+- Use template engine (EJS) for front-end
+- Use Helmet with ieNoOpen disabled
-- Use Helmet, search for vulnerabilities and fix them
+- Search for vulnerabilities -> no vulnerabilities found

 # JELASTIC ASSIGNMENT
 ### Task1: